dulsi/colormonster/README.md

 Leo and extyrannomon.
 Sprites by Sanglorian.
 Image is licensed under CC-BY-SA 4.0.
 Transformed to black and white by Dennis Payne.

+The Propellercat is based on the Propellercat from Tuxemon.
+Original idea by TheSplashDragon.
+Design and sprites by tamashihoshi.
+Image is licensed under CC-BY-SA 4.0.
+Transformed to black and white by Dennis Payne.

 The font is ASCII Bitmap Font "oldschool" by domsson https://opengameart.org/content/ascii-bitmap-font-oldschool